 Decision-Making: The Partnership employs a consent-based decision-making approach.
 While consensus (unanimous full support) is the Partnership’s goal, a consent model enables the groups to gauge member positions through polling that captures agreement, disagreement, questions, and reservations (See Figure 2).
 If some members register a stop or hold, consent is not reached unanimously, and the workgroup may use a vote to proceed.
 Two thirds of the workgroup voting members must support a decision for it to be approved.
 See Section VI(D)(3) for guidance on elevating decisions to the GTs.

 Quorum: A quorum of a workgroup is established with two thirds of voting members are present.
-When situations such as a lapse in appropriations refer to guidance held in Section VI(F) - Unavoidable Absence from Meetings.
+When situations arise such as a lapse in appropriations, refer to guidance held in Section VI(F) - Unavoidable Absence from Meetings.

+Reporting, Accountability and Performance Metrics: (Co-) Chairs are responsible for maintaining a clear sense of purpose and adhering to the CBP’s accountability and adaptive management framework (Section VII).

 E. ACTION TEAMS